 Blood

-Blood is widely used for drug testing in clinical and emergency toxicology because it offers the best correlation between drug level and pharmacological impairments to the body.
+Blood widely use for drug testing in clinical and emergency toxicology.
+Because it offers the best correlation each other drug level and pharmacological impairments to the body.
 The time window for drug detection in the blood is shorter, mostly within several hours than in urine.
-For example, at a given dosage of cocaine, blood testing can detect use within 12 hours, while urine testing can detect use within 48 to 72 hours.
-Even though blood is a good specimen for determining the presence of drugs, the concerns about invasiveness of the collection, ease of transportation and storage, and specimen stability greatly hamper its popularity in other fields of application even though substitution and dilution of the specimen to tamper with drug testing are considered impossible.
+For example, at a given dosage of cocaine, blood testing can detect use within 12 hours.
+While urine testing can detect use within 48 to 72 hours.
+Even though blood is a good specimen for determining the presence of drugs, the concerns about invasiveness of the collection, ease of transportation and storage, and specimen stability greatly hamper.
+Its popularity in other fields of application even though substitution and dilution of the specimen to tamper with drug testing are considered impossible.

 Urine

-By far, urine is the most widely used specimen for abuse testing drugs because of the advantages of large specimen volume and relatively high drug concentrations that render drug detection comparatively easier than in other specimens.
-Also, the technology used in urine testing is well developed and has withstood legal challenges.
-Furthermore, urine collection is considered non-invasive, and specimens can be collected by non-medical personnel.
-Urine is a matrix that remains stable over time and can be frozen to maintain the sample’s integrity.
-Drugs in urine are normally detectable for up to 1-3 days.
-However, unless the urine sample is obtained under direct observation, adulteration, substitution, or dilution to circumvent, drug testing is possible.
+By far, urine is the most used specimen for drugs of abuse testing.
+Because of the advantages of large specimen volume and relatively high drug concentrations.
+That render drug detection comparatively easier than in other specimens.
+In addition, the technology used in urine testing well develop and has withstood legal challenges.
+Furthermore, urine collection considered non-invasive, and specimens can collected by non-medical personnel.
+Urine is a matrix that remains stable over time and can freeze to maintain the integrity of the sample.
+Drugs in urine are normally detectable up to 1-3 days.
+However, unless the urine sample obtained under direct observation, adulteration, substitution or dilution to circumvent drug testing is possible.

 Hair